google-research/semivl/README.md

     └── annotations
 ```

-Note: The ground truth of VOC12, Cityscapes, and COCO have been preprocessed by [UniMatch](https://github.com/LiheYoung/UniMatch).
+Note: The ground truth of VOC12, Cityscapes, and COCO were preprocessed by [UniMatch](https://github.com/LiheYoung/UniMatch).

 ## Training